NCCC Mall VP

-NCCC Mall VP formerly known as Victoria Plaza is the first shopping mall in Davao City opened on March 16, 1993.
-NCCC Malls acquired the mall and its complex on March 12, 2019 renaming and rebranding it to its current name.
-The place occupies a gross land area of 81,000 square meters.
+NCCC Mall VP, formerly known as Victoria Plaza, was a shopping mall in Davao City.
+The first shopping mall in the city, it opened on March 16, 1993 and closed on December 31, 2025.
+NCCC Malls acquired the mall and its complex on March 12, 2019, renaming and rebranding it to NCCC Mall VP.
+The place occupied a gross land area of 81,000 square meters.

-Before its acquisition, it is the oldest mall in Davao region.
-The said mall was also the first mall in Davao City and the second in the entire Mindanao after Limketkai Center in Cagayan de Oro which opened in 1991.
+Before its acquisition, it was the oldest mall in Davao region and was also the first mall in Davao City and the second in all of Mindanao after Limketkai Center in Cagayan de Oro, which opened in 1991.

 History

 The original Victoria Plaza was built in the early 1990s by the late businessman Robert Alan L. Limso through his Davao Sunrise Investment and Development Corp.
-The three-storey Victoria Plaza became a local icon as the first shopping mall in Davao City.
+The three-storey Victoria Plaza became a local icon as the city's first shopping mall.

-Mr. Limso, also known to be close to some politicians in the city including former President Rodrigo Duterte as he served as a city councilor from 1981 until his resignation in 1986 after the transitory government of the late President Corazon C. Aquino, eventually mortgaged the mall to the Philippine National Bank.
-Because of his failure to pay and the decline of the mall, the bank eventually possessed the property.
+Limso, known to be close to some politicians in the city, including former President Rodrigo Duterte, as he served as a city councilor from 1981 until his resignation in 1986 after the transitory government of President Corazon C. Aquino, mortgaged the mall to the Philippine National Bank, which eventually repossesed the mall after Limso's failure to pay and the mall's decline.

-In 2019, New City Commercial Corporation (NCCC), a local pioneering retail player in Davao, has acquired the historic mall.
-The acquisition was sealed in a signing ceremony on March 12 with the Lucio Tan-owned Philippine National Bank (PNB) at the PNB Financial Center in Manila.
+In 2019, New City Commercial Corporation (NCCC), a local retail pioneer, acquired the historic mall.
+The acquisition was sealed in a signing ceremony on March 12 with PNB at the PNB Financial Center in Manila.

+It ceased operations on December 31, 2025, with the mall set to be demolished sometime in 2026 after tenants will begin dismantling stalls and salvaging materials in March 2026.

 Future development

-NCCC presented a five-phase development of the 9.6-hectare property, where Victoria Plaza currently stands.
+NCCC presented a five-phase development of the 9.6-hectare property, where the mall currently stands.
 The area is planned to a be mixed-use development with eight high-rise condominiums, serviced apartments, retail strips, lush green space, and a five-star hotel.
 The development is expected to run from seven to 10 years and the last phase of the development will involve the reconstruction of the original mall.

+However, in late 2025, it was announced that Robinsons Land Corporation has purchased the property from NCCC.
+It has been eyed for redevelopment for new business projects, including an office building, as part of its expansion alongside its properties inside the neighboring Abreeza estate.